All applicants and credential holders are responsible for ensuring their behavior adheres to the respective code of ethics or ethical standards.

 Before becoming credentialed, applicants must complete all portions of the respective application and disclose required legal, criminal and disciplinary matters.
 Following application, CCE policy also requires applicants and credential holders to provide a written disclosure within 60 days of becoming aware of any of the following:

 A reminder of the disclosure requirement is provided with the statement of annual maintenance fees.
-By submitting this form or providing payment to CCE, credential holders accept responsibility for adhering to CCE policies and agreements, fulfilling the continuing education requirements and abiding by the code of ethics.
+By submitting this information or providing payment to CCE, credential holders accept responsibility for adhering to CCE policies and agreements, fulfilling the continuing education requirements and abiding by the code of ethics.

 Application disclosures and other similar matters are reviewed in accordance with CCE procedures, including the Credential Eligibility Policy-Ethics and the Ethics Case Procedures.